 Journalists have put up stiff resistance to the onslaught on media rights across all South Asia.
 The struggle for a level playing field for the media can be seen from the rising debates and resistance in multiple on ground and online movements.
+Media driven mobilisations and uprisings are the core of a democracy and have a large influence in patterns of public participation, organisational configurations and resistance movements.

-Media driven To guarantee freedom of expression and access to information of all citizens, collective action is essential to end impunity for crimes against journalists, especially regarding violence mediated through the use of technology.
+To guarantee freedom of expression and access to information of all citizens, collective action is essential to end impunity for crimes against journalists, especially regarding violence mediated through the use of technology.